Oak House in West Bromwich is a delightful half timbered yeoman farmer's house built round about 1630 or earlier.

 For more information on getting to our sites using public transport please visit Network West Midlands.

-- Email: firstname.lastname@example.org - for general enquiries.
+- Email: firstname.lastname@example.org - for general enquiries apart from opening hours which you will find further down this page.
 Please call the house for bookings as we are not able to take bookings via email.

 - The Sandwell Museums Facebook page for daily information.

 - You can also follow us on twitter @sandwellmuseums

 - Find out what's on at sandwell Museums with our up and coming events listings.

 - To find out more and book our activities for schools.

 - Check out our photostream on Flickr to see more photos of the Oak House

 - Parking is possible on Cambridge street, further down Oak road passed the barns and on a pay and display carpark down lodge road.
 Parking directly outside the house is restricted to one hour.
 Disabled visitors can be dropped off on site.
 There are bike parking stations available in the barns courtyard.